 - The Truth about the Chupacabra – Texas professors learn the Chupacabra aren’t mangy coyotes but extremely shy extraterrestrials.

 - The Tarantino Heist – A Tarantino look-alike makes a film in Russia.

 - A Year in Russia Without Women – The men in Russia panic when ALL 72 million Russian women disappear.

-- Verity’s Surfing Movie – An Ivy League professor fighting Alzheimer’s moves to Southern to try to remember her surfer son.
+- Verity’s Surfing Movie – An Ivy League professor fighting Alzheimer’s moves to Southern California to try to remember her surfer son.

 - Unsolicited Material – Two screenwriters go to extraordinary lengths to have a producer read their script.

 - Tupac Lives – Topac Shakur is discovered living on the streets of Las Vegas.

 - Whiskey Tango Foxtrot – All hell breaks loose in the Iraq war.

 - The Puppy Mill – A dog show enthusiast is preyed upon by a corrupt sheriff’s deputy.